Briggs599/ddd-workshop-dolby-io-comms-gettingstarted/README.md

 This example is targeted for rapid deployment with Netlify.
 The example contains a front-end application and a serverless function to authenticate with the Dolby.io API.

-This example may also be adapted adapted for hosting on other services.
+This example may also be adapted for hosting on other services.

 For the purposes of this workshop, you'll need to sign-up to following platforms:
 - [Dolby.io](https://dolby.io)